Hemideina ricta: Life cycle

 When eggs hatch they often do not do so all at once, a single batch of eggs may take up to two weeks to all hatch.
-A female weta can lay up to 200 eggs in her lifetime.
-It can take up to two years for juvenile weta to mature and reach adulthood, during this time the young weta must moult several times as it grows.
+A female wētā can lay up to 200 eggs in her lifetime.
+It can take up to two years for juvenile wētā to mature and reach adulthood, during this time the young wētā must moult several times as it grows.
 It does this by anchoring itself to a tree branch using its hind legs and hanging upside down.
 The thorax is the first part of the body to emerge, followed by the abdomen, then the head, next the front and hind legs are pulled out and the antennae emerge last.
-The Banks Peninsula tree weta goes into a period of inactivity for a few days before moulting and lightens in colour.
-After moulting the weta consumes its exuviae, the shed skin, as this is made up of valuable proteins.
+The Banks Peninsula tree wētā goes into a period of inactivity for a few days before moulting and lightens in colour.
+After moulting the wētā consumes its exuviae, the shed skin, as this is made up of valuable proteins.

 Adults live for several months and in some cases up to a year.

-Diet, prey, and predators

-Diet and foraging
+Behaviour

-The Banks peninsula tree weta in an omnivore that feeds off of trees, shrubs, and in some cases pasture species.
-They are nocturnal and only come out at night to eat leaves and small insects.
-Due to their nocturnal nature they are preyed on by vertebrate predators such as rats.
+The Banks peninsula tree wētā is a nocturnal omnivore that eats small insects, as well as the leaves of trees, shrubs, and in some cases, pasture species.

-Predators, parasites and diseases

-The main mammalian predators for Hemiedina ricta are rodents, specifically rats and possums, which are pests throughout mainland New Zealand and some offshore islands.
-Native diurnal birds such as kaka, weka and nocturnal birds such as kiwis and owls prey on weta as they are included in their food source.
+The main predators of Hemideina ricta are non-native mammal rodents, specifically rats and possums, which are pests throughout mainland New Zealand and some offshore islands.
+Native predators include diurnal birds such as kākā and weka, and nocturnal birds such as kiwi and owls.
 Other less common predators include tuatara and short-tailed bats.

-Weta in some cases can be pest ridden with mites that will attach to the membranes of their joints.